email2ify/drf-frieds/README.md

 **Profiles**

 * I needed to create a new blank profile with default image when a user is created.
-* I needed to create list of profiles diplaying on a list
+* I needed to be able to see profiles post

 **Contact**

-* For user, to be able to fill in form of enquiries
+* For user, I can be able to fill out an enquiries form
-* For user, to able to fill in form of deleting of user account
+* For user, I can be able to reach out through the contact if any complaint arises or deleting of account

 **Animal**